 Dr. Silton is board certified by the American Board of Internal Medicine and the American Board of Allergy and Immunology.
 He is a fellow of the American Academy of Academy of Allergy, Asthma and Immunology.
 He is a member of the American College of Allergy, Asthma and Immunology.
 He is a member of the Mecklenburg Medical Society.

 The practice of Allergy and Immunology has been his professional passion since 1988.
 He considers the treatment of children, teens and adults a true privilege.
 The education of medical students and medical residents has been very important to Dr. Silton.
-He participates in a monthly teaching clinic for Family Practice Residents of the Carolinas Healthcare System.
 Residents and PA students have participated in electives at the offices of CAAC.
-Dr. Silton has participated in lectures for medical residents at CHS and also in lectures and talks for the lay public.
+Dr. Silton has participated in lectures for medical residents and also in lectures and talks for the lay public.

 Richard and Debbie Silton delighted in raising their children in Charlotte.
-Their daughter Rachel and her husband Seth, live in Texas.
+Their daughter, Rachel and her husband, Seth live in Texas.
 Rachel is a middle school teacher and Seth works in information technology.
 Dr. and Mrs. Silton are proud grandparents of their first grandchild, Libby.
 Their son, Matthew lives in Utah and works in management for a technology company.

-Dr. Silton and his wife enjoy travel, concerts and theater.
-They always have fun visiting their children.
+Dr. Silton and his wife enjoy travel, concerts, and theater.
+They always have fun visiting their family.
 Dr. Silton loves music.
 He plays clarinet, guitar and drums.
 Dr. and Mrs. Silton are enjoying their new roles as proud grandparents.
-They look forward to watching their granddaughter grow, to loving her a lot and to spoil just a little bit.
+They look forward to watching their granddaughter grow, to loving her a lot and spoiling her just a little.

 To schedule or update an appointment and general questions, please call...

 Please note: Due to healthcare privacy laws, we cannot answer any questions pertaining to personal health information by e-mail.